-Here, $P(EPE|S{obs})$ is the observed matching fraction, which can also be interpreted as the probability of finding a match with an observed PV and/or IVT structure, provided an EPE occurs. $P(EPE|S{MC})$ is the averaged matching fraction of the 1000 Monte Carlo samples, which may also be interpreted as the probability of observing a match under our null hypothesis.
-Odds ratio values > 1 indicate a positive association of EPEs and the PV and/or IVT structures (more matches than under independence), and conversely for odds ratio values < 1.
-These odds ratios provide a measure of the strength of the association between EPEs and the two synoptic-scale processes, and they are comparable across space as they take into account the spatially varying occurrence frequencies of these synoptic-scale processes (see section 4.1).
+Here, $P(\text{EPE}|S{\text{obs}})$ is the observed matching fraction, which can also be interpreted as the probability of finding a match of an EPE with an observed PV and/or IVT structure. $P(\text{EPE}|S{\text{MC}})$ is the averaged matching fraction of the 1000 Monte Carlo samples, which may also be interpreted as the probability of finding a match under our null hypothesis.
+Odds ratio values >1 indicate a positive association of EPEs with the PV and/or IVT structures (more matches than under independence), and conversely for odds ratio values <1.
+These odds ratios provide a measure of the strength of the association between EPEs and the two synoptic-scale processes, and they are comparable across space as they take into account the spatially varying occurrence frequencies of these synoptic-scale processes (see Sect.
+4.1).
 Odds ratios have also been used in previous studies to estimate the likelihood of precipitation extremes to occur in relation to several synoptic-scale weather systems (Röthlisberger et al., 2016; Lenggenhager and Martius, 2019; Moore et al., 2019).